bridgecrewio/checkov/docs/3.Custom Policies/YAML Custom Policies.md

 ## Resource Type Blocks

 A **Resource Type Block** in a policy's definition indicates that a resource will be compliant/non-complaint depending on the resource type, which is allowed/forbidden.
+Use the `exist` operator to define an allowlist and the `not_exist` operator to define a blocklist.

 ### Resource Type Block Example